Stylized Water 2 documentation

 Trello Board

 The Stylized Water 2 asset was initially released in November 2020.
-It has been regularly updated and extended through free updates.
-Though development is purely funded by the purchased of new licenses, rather than upgrades, whilst only the opposite is sustainable.
-Unfortunately the asset store ecosystem does not facilitate this, except by splitting of versions into separate assets.
+It has been regularly updated and extended through free updates, version 1.0.0 and 1.6.0 are miles apart.
+Development is purely funded by the purchase of new licenses, instead of the purchase of “update packages”.
+Which, in the long run, is not sustainable.
+Unfortunately the asset store ecosystem does not facilitate this, except by splitting versions into separate assets altogether.

 Extensions